JH-Byun/jh-byun.github.io/index.md

 ---

 ## Profile
-Currently, I am working as a PostDoc at ASRI (Automation and Systems Research Institute) with <a href="https://larr.snu.ac.kr/" target="_blank">LARR (Laboratory for Autonomous Robotics Research)</a>.
-From August 1st, 2026, I will work as a Fulbright visiting scholar in [Vijay Kumar Lab](https://www.kumarrobotics.org/).
+Currently, I am working as a Fulbright postdoctoral researcher at [Vijay Kumar Group](https://www.kumarrobotics.org/) in [GRASP](https://www.grasp.upenn.edu/), University of Pennsilvania.

-My research interests lie in the **reinforcement learning-based policy, path planner, controller, and hybrid stability analysis of aerial manipulation systems**.
+My research interests lie in the **teleoperation, control and analysis of omnidirectional aerial manipulation systems**.

 The main results of my research are shown below, and please refer to my [**CV**](https://jh-byun.github.io/download/CV_2026_06_17.pdf) and [**research statement**](https://jh-byun.github.io/download/research_statement/Research_Statement_260223.pdf) for more information.
 <table>